THE MUSIC INTERVAL THEORY ACADEMY

 One aspect of each assignment is also to gain experience as an orchestrator.
 We will get more familiar with how the different functions in the orchestration work together and how to control them properly.

 As a result, you'll recognize that you can now write faster, more elegantly, and more efficiently.
 These are crucial requirements for a working composer in the industry!

 Lesson 55: The Nature of String Theory including the Application

 You probably still remember that we started our musical journey with line writing based on scales and roots.

-String Theory is one of the final puzzle pieces that we need to be aware of to understand the complete picture of music theory!
+Strings can provide an infinite amount of ideas and will boost your creativity as an artist.
+String Theory is one of the final puzzle pieces we need to be aware of to understand the complete picture of music theory!

 Lesson 56: The Creative Pool (CP) and the Big Picture of Music Theory

 This last lesson is about giving you the complete road map that can lead you to any musical place you can imagine.
 It coordinates your newly-gained knowledge about Interval Theory and how it connects to conventional theory.

 It also reminds you of the tools and techniques that boost your creativity and move your writing forward.

 It's designed to help you find your unique musical voice and transform you into the best version of yourself possible!